LishaTu/Trending-YouTube-Video-Scraper-by-Keyword/README.md

 This project is inspired by [Trending-YouTube-Scraper_Science](https://github.com/LishaTu/Trending-YouTube-Scraper_Science) by mitchelljy.
 For detailed explanations on using the API and its parameters, refer to the [YouTube Data API documentation](https://developers.google.com/youtube/v3/docs).
 Additionally, you can find numerous YouTube tutorials that guide you through obtaining and utilizing the API for data scraping.

+## About the Keyword Search Method

 The keywords are joined as string and defined as the value of the parameter `q` in the [Search list of YouTube](https://developers.google.com/youtube/v3/docs/search/list) to search for the target videos.

+It’s worth noting that YouTube’s exact, behind-the-scenes ranking and query parsing are proprietary and evolve over time.
+Here is a practical, evidence-based summary of how the search query parameter may commonly behave and which video fields it tends to influence.

+The query parameter you pass to YouTube search (often via a URL like https://www.youtube.com/results?search_query=...) is the user-visible search term.
+On the client side, YouTube runs a search over its indexed video data, then ranks results using a complex ranking algorithm (not publicly documented in full).

+**What fields are searched**

+- **Video title**: Titles are a primary factor.
+Many search ranking signals are derived from the title text.

+- **Video description**: Descriptions are indexed and used.
+Keywords and content found in descriptions can influence relevance.

+- **Tags/Keywords**: YouTube often uses video tags (if provided by the uploader) as part of indexing signals.
+Tags can help associate a video with related queries.

+- **Captions/auto-generated transcripts**: If transcripts or captions exist (manually uploaded or auto-generated), their content can be indexed and influence search relevance.

+- **Video metadata**: Channel name and description and video category and other metadata fields (e.g., publish date, duration, number of views, engagement signals)

+- **Engagement signals**: While not strictly text fields, metrics like watch time, CTR (click-through rate from the search results), likes/dislikes, comments, and retention can affect ranking but are not direct matches for q terms.

+- **Other signals**: Thumbnails, localization data (language/region), and user personalization/history can influence which results appear higher for a given user.

 ---